 To see cascading selects in action, download this sample.

 Be aware that at this time, cascading selects can only be used with select_one questions.
 Choice filters cannot be applied to select_multiple questions.
+In addition, the values used in the name field of the choices sheet must be text, not numeric.

 The choice lists associated with cascading selects can get very large and impact the performance of your forms.
 Survey123 has an option to save these lists in an external file and load them into the survey on demand.